 When taxiing at an airport a value of around 30% will retain the highest available detail for the buildings in your immediate vicinity and some of the terrain beyond the airport, which will be fine for getting aloft.
-If seeing extra building detail isn’t of interest to you, then push the minimum to zero to make a final stand against stutter control.
+If seeing extra building detail isn’t of interest, you can push the minimum to zero to make a final stand against stutter control.

-You can test out your system with the test slider to see the appearance at different level of detail.
+You can try out your system with the test slider to see the appearance at different level of detail.
 The value will stay set until you disable it or start a new flight.

 If you want to keep the AVD dialogue visible during flights you can have it remember its dimensions for next time.
-In VR the dimension limits for the window sizes are different from the 2D version, and this can be confusing.
+Be aware that in VR the window sizes are slightly different from the 2D version, and this might cause confusion.

 Note that in VR you can grab a corner and scale the dialogue to be smaller.